 Patients must be very careful to avoid injury, as the blood can no longer clot naturally.

 Older blood thinners like Warfarin (Coumadin) have been around for over 50 years.
 Warfarin has an antidote, and its blood-thinning effects can be reversed with a shot of Vitamin K.

 Unlike Warfarin, Xarelto does not have an antidote.
-If a patient taking Xarelto is injured or needs surgery, there is no shot which will reverse its effects and allow the body to resume clotting normally.
+If a patient taking Xarelto is injured or needs surgery, there is no shot that will reverse its effects and allow the body to resume clotting normally.
 Patients who begin hemorrhaging while taking Xarelto may not be able to stop, leading to massive blood loss and possibly death.

-Bayer and Johnson & Johnson’s Janssen Pharmaceuticals, Inc. are facing several Xarelto lawsuits alleging that the drug is dangerous and the manufacturer failed to warn consumers about the risks.
+Bayer and Johnson & Johnson’s Janssen Pharmaceuticals, Inc. are facing several Xarelto lawsuits alleging that the drug is dangerous and that the manufacturer failed to warn consumers about the risks.
 Lawsuits claim that doctors have no effective means of combating bleeding in the event of an emergency.

-Furthermore, lawsuits filed claim that the manufacturers marketed Xarelto as a superior anticoagulant despite the number of adverse events reported to the FDA.
+Furthermore, lawsuits filed claim that the manufacturers marketed Xarelto as a superior anticoagulant despite a number of adverse events reported to the FDA.
 Doctors and medical staff were also allegedly not properly made aware of the risks and how to treat someone using Xarelto in the event of bleeding complications.

 Families rely on doctors and medication to keep them healthy.
 If Xarelto’s manufacturer failed to inform a patient or doctor of the potential side effects, or if a patient has suffered unforeseen adverse reactions after taking Xarelto, they may have grounds to pursue a Xarelto claim and or a Xarelto lawsuit.